cxharris/testing-the-docs-source/docs/doc-testing/prerequisites.md

 ---

 It turns out that many of the test tools we'll be  using have a set of common dependencies.
 So let's install the obvious suspects just the once.
-I am using Windows - if you are using MacOS or Linux, you will probably be aware of the nuances of working in your own environment and the slight differences that apply when, say, using the command line.
+I am using Windows - if you are using MacOS or Linux, you're going to be aware of the nuances of working in your own environment and the slight differences that apply when, say, using the command line.

 If possible, install the software packages in the order in which they appear in this section - it makes some parts of this setup process a little easier.

 If you are unfamiliar with these software packages, and generally noodling around with your computer, you may find these early steps frustrating.
 The truth is, all computers are different and no set of installation instructions can be guaranteed to work in all cases.
 So please don't get despondent if it takes a little time to get this right - know that thousands of people before you have probably encountered the same issues and that help is often just a couple of internet searches away.

+If you have already installed one or more of these packages, just skip the relevant section.
 ## Git

 Wikipedia describes Git as *Software for tracking changes in any set of files*.
 It's a good idea to install it now, as it will be ready for us later on when we need it.
 As a bonus on Windows, during the installation process, you are offered (and should accept) the option of running Git inside of *Git Bash* - a Linux-like command window that's often more straightforward that the native Windows command line (and a lot lighter than PowerShell).